Change these 5 habits to move your finances forward in the New Year

 #3: Saving without a (financial) plan.

-In addition to building a detailed financial plan, Educators Senior Financial Advisor Shannon Lamont believes it is also essential to choose the right investment vehicles to move that financial plan forward.
+In addition to building a detailed financial plan, Educators Certified Financial Planner professional Shannon Lamont believes it is also essential to choose the right investment vehicles to move that financial plan forward.

 “I feel like one of the biggest gaps for people who save without a financial plan is that their investments don’t align with their goals,” states Shannon.
 “That’s where investors can benefit from working with a financial specialist.
 In addition to providing you with strategic advice that factors in both your risk tolerance and investment timeline, a financial specialist has the capability to view your investment goals objectively.
 That will ensure investment decisions are made from a practical, versus an emotional point of view—which is something investors will really appreciate during times of extreme market fluctuation.”